 When we first discussed this video show collaboration between Edible Magazine and The Liquid Muse, we knew our focus would address how locally produced goods can be the cornerstone of New Mexico’s dazzling culinary culture.
 What better way to open this conversation than by bringing a chef to a farm, and exploring how these relationships work, in a very practical way.
 What does sustainable farming entail?
 Is it financially possible for restaurants to execute seasonal menus using produce from within our state borders?
 Does this matter to diners?

 So, for the first episode of Digging In: A Recipe For Sustainability, we invited Chef David Gaspar De Alba (who was Executive Chef of Radish & Rye, in Santa Fe, at the time) to visit Silver Leaf Farms, in Corrales.
 What a great pairing!
 The farmers, Elan and Aaron Silverbaltt-Buser could not have been more passionate and enthusiastic about what they grow and – more importantly – how they grow it.
-The Albuquerque natives have worked in various aspects of farming and food science throughout their lives, and eventually ventured into business together.
+The Albuquerque natives have worked in various aspects of farming and food science throughout their lives, and eventually ventured into business together, and can contribute their modern day success to efficient management of their staff and procedures (read more here).
 Only a year old, Silver Leaf Farms boasts a greenhouse, built by the brothers themselves, which produces food year round.
 It features eco-friendly watering systems including drip irrigation and ponds upon which floating lettuce beds thrive, needing only a gallon of water per head to mature, versus six times as much in a field.
 The encased ecosystem also houses beehives and specific insects that prey on pests, eliminating the need for chemical pesticides.
 Fans and electrically controlled vents allow for full control over temperature for optimal conditions.
 They’ve created the perfect environment of nature-meets-organic science, in a colorful, flavorful, breathing wonderland of deliciousness.
 Check out this website www.electricianatlanta.net/ for more information about electrical services.